jon-cheng/leagueintel/README.md

 downloaded to the Streamlit instance on cold start.
 SQLite was chosen as a lightweight embedded database appropriate for the scale — ~10MB, weekly updates, single writer — as opposed to heavier analytical engines like DuckDB or a managed Postgres instance.
-The app's IAM policy is read-only, eliminating any risk of the app corrupting or overwriting the database — concurrency safety enforced at the infrastructure level rather than in code.
+The Streamlit app's IAM policy is read-only, eliminating any risk of the app corrupting or overwriting the database — concurrency safety enforced at the infrastructure level rather than in code.
 S3 also has no read caps,